 REVIEW: Rawblood – Catriona Ward

-Author: Catriona Ward (twitter) UK Publisher: W&N Genre: Gothic horror, historical fiction See Also: Little Eve She comes in the night.
+Author: Catriona Ward (twitter) UK Publisher: W&N Genre: Gothic horror, historical fiction See Also: Little Eve | The Last House on Needless Street She comes in the night.
 She looks into your eyes.
 One by one, she has taken us all.
-For generations they have died young, and now fifteen-year-old Iris and her father are the last of the Villarca line.
-Confined to … Continue reading REVIEW: Rawblood – Catriona Ward
+For generations they have died young, and now fifteen-year-old Iris and her father are the … Continue reading REVIEW: Rawblood – Catriona Ward